 Estradiol: one of the female hormones that decreases drastically during menopause.

-If you are not going to do HRT and you are not ready to see your skin and hair age practically overnight, there are some options.
+If you are not going to do HRT and you are not ready to see your skin and hair age practically overnight, there are some options, and Skin Actives can help.
 For example, you can go for skin and hair care products that will slow down, and even reverse, aging of skin and hair.
 Soy isoflavones will help a lot, as will nutrients such as collagen peptides, hyaluronic acid, and various vitamins.

 For hair, try Skin Actives Hair Care Serum, it will stop hair loss and give you back some volume; look for apigenin in the ingredient list.
 We also offer a serum to recover eyelashes and eyebrows.
 Be careful with the shampoo you use: you don’t need the bubbles, and if the bubbles are there because of sodium lauryl sulfate, the price you will pay will be further hair loss.
 You can use Sea Kelp Coral as a hair conditioner, it will make your hair feel “softer” and will also provide nutrition.